-We recently commissioned a Forrester Total Economic Impact report, and its analysts outlined some very simple ways to calculate the real cost of managing groups.
+Imanami commissioned a Forrester Total Economic Impact report, and its analysts outlined some very simple ways to calculate the real cost of managing groups.

 Let’s look at the cost calculations for each.

-Calculating the Cost of Employee Turnover
+Sticker SHOCKED: Calculating the Cost of Employee Turnover

-Employee turnover per month x hours per update x hourly cost x 12 months
+Cost of Managing Active Directory Groups = Employee turnover per month x hours per update x hourly cost x 12 months

 Armed with this formula, it’s merely a matter of plugging in the numbers.
-For example, let’s say that you’re a larger enterprise with 10K employees, of which 100 employees leave every month, and it takes an IT pro an hour to perform the tasks necessary to ensure that all memberships have been properly updated.
+For example, let’s assume that you’re a larger enterprise with 10K employees, of which 100 employees leave every month, and it takes an IT pro an hour to perform the tasks necessary to ensure that all memberships have been properly updated.
 (Forrester calculated this to be an average of 3 hours, but we’ll keep it at 1 hour to simplify the calculation.)

 The next step is to plug in the fully loaded hourly cost of the IT staffer and multiply that monthly cost by 12 to get the annual cost of managing Active Directory groups.
 If that IT staffer makes $60K a year, we can use the simple $30/hour number for illustrative purposes.
 Here is the resulting calculation:

-100 employees x 1 hour x $30 x 12 months = $36,000
+100 employees x 1 hour x $30/hour x 12 months = $36,000

-Calculating the Cost of Ongoing Updates
+Calculating the Active Directory Costs of Ongoing Updates with in Groups

-The assumption here is that within your organization users submit tickets to the helpdesk, requesting changes to both security and distribution groups — and these requests are made on a daily basis as business needs change.
-This is the calculation used by Forrester for this cost:
+The assumption here is that within your organization users submit tickets to the helpdesk, requesting changes to both active directory security and distribution groups — and these requests are made daily as business needs change.
+Forrester suggests that New/Changed group requests per month multiplied by average cost of solving a ticket in a month to 12 gives an estimate of cost of these ongoing updates requested by employees.
+This is the formula used by Forrester for this cost:

-New/changed group requests per month x average cost per ticket x 12 (months)
+Cost of Solving Helpdesk Tickets (for Security & Distribution Groups Changes) = New/changed group requests per month x average cost per ticket x 12 (months)

 To continuing with our example above, let’s assume that our large enterprise would have add 600 new distribution lists per month and handle 2,000 updates every month.
 (These numbers are close to Forrester conclusions, which were based on its interviews with several organizations.)
 If an average helpdesk ticket costs $18 (Forrester’s assumption), this would be the resulting calculation: